opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 The `remove_duplicates` action processes the first event for a group immediately and drops any events that duplicate the first event from the source.
 For example, when using `identification_keys: ["sourceIp", "destination_ip"]`:

 1. The `remove_duplicates` action processes `{ "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "status": 200 }`, the first event in the source.
-2. Data Prepper drops the `{ "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 1000 }` event because the `sourceIp` and `destinationIp` matches the first event in the source.
+2. Data Prepper drops the `{ "sourceIp": "127.0.0.1", "destinationIp": "192.168.0.1", "bytes": 1000 }` event because the `sourceIp` and `destinationIp` match the first event in the source.
-3. The `remove_duplicates` action processes the next event `{ "sourceIp": "127.0.0.2", "destinationIp": "192.168.0.1", "bytes": 1000 }`.
+3. The `remove_duplicates` action processes the next event, `{ "sourceIp": "127.0.0.2", "destinationIp": "192.168.0.1", "bytes": 1000 }`.
 Because the `sourceIp` is different from the first event of the group, Data Prepper creates a new group based on the event.

 ### put_all